jackyarndley/rust-ray/README.md

 Several additional features have been added to the ray-tracer presented in the book.

-- Emmissive materials have been added and which requires clamping the maximum pixel intensity (no HDR support).
+- Emissive materials have been added and which requires clamping the maximum pixel intensity (no HDR support).
 - Ray-triangle intersections are now possible, and custom meshes are able to be imported in the OBJ format.
 - Algorithm parallelisation with rayon.